How to divorce on grounds of separation

 When giving the evidence, you cannot use your own behaviour.
 It must be the behaviour of your spouse.
 You will need to provide the court with several written examples of your spouse’s unreasonable behaviour.

 To divorce for unreasonable behaviour, you need to be married for at least 12 months.
 This makes unreasonable behaviour the quickest ground for divorce, followed by two years of separation with consent.

 Getting a divorce on separation grounds is very straightforward.
 It’s mainly a paperwork exercise that does not need an expensive high street solicitor who will charge you upwards of £750.

 Our Fully Managed online divorce service is £199.
 For more details click here

 Do you need more information?

 Divorce can be really confusing so we offer a free no-obligation consultation to help you find the best solution for you.
-If you would like our help, enter your details below and select a call back time.
+If you would like our help, send us a message or call 0204 530 8101.